 Deep Tissue Massage

-How can deep tissue massage nourish your soul?
+How can deep tissue massage nourish you?

 Deep tissue massage is a branch of massage therapy that targets the deeper layers of muscle and the surrounding connective tissue.
 Using a combination of slow strokes and friction techniques, robust pressure is applied to muscles throughout the body to release chronic patterns of tension.